 Self-blame and guilt

-Children are wired to personalise everything that goes wrong around them.
-Witnessing an alcoholic parent raging through the house, abusing everyone, engaging in violence and destroying property leads them to internalise the cause of these problems.
-They begin assuming that they are somehow responsible for their family’s dysfunction.
+Children are wired to personalize everything that goes wrong around them.
+Witnessing an alcoholic parent raging through the house, abusing everyone, engaging in violence, and destroying property leads them to internalize the cause of these problems.
+They begin assuming that they are somehow responsible for their family's dysfunction.
 This leads to inexplicable guilt.
 This burden of guilt holds them back from attempting to make positive changes in their own lives.

 Anger and bitterness

-Children from alcoholic homes are often angry and bitter, not only at their alcoholic parent, but at the whole world.
-They are unable to explain or rationalise these feelings, and often exhibit uncontrollable rage when situations trigger the dormant resentment within them.
+Children from alcoholic homes are often angry and bitter, not only at their alcoholic parent but at the whole world.
+They are unable to explain or rationalize these feelings, and often exhibit uncontrollable rage when situations trigger the dormant resentment within them.
 As a result, such children often grow up to be violent and aggressive adults.

 Carrying on the legacy

 While support structures in India are not on a par with the West, we do have reasonable systems in place.
 Alcoholics can sign up with support groups such as Alcoholics Anonymous to get help.
-Also, there are several de-addiction centres spread across India.
-Nowadays, many large hospital chains also offer detoxification, rehabilitation and counselling services to alcoholics and their families.
+Also, there are several de-addiction centers spread across India.
+Nowadays, many large hospital chains also offer detoxification, rehabilitation, and counseling services to alcoholics and their families.

-Children of alcoholic parents need emotional help and therapy, and it would be best to get them the necessary counselling and support as soon as possible.
-The child’s school counsellor may be approached for guidance in finding the appropriate resources.
-Sometimes, even paediatricians can help with referrals and suggestions.
+Children of alcoholic parents need emotional help and therapy, and it would be best to get them the necessary counseling and support as soon as possible.
+The child's school counselor may be approached for guidance in finding the appropriate resources.
+Sometimes, even pediatricians can help with referrals and suggestions.
 The sooner a child receives therapy, the better the psychological prognosis.